BetTD/AccurateReadings/README.md

 #### Ever wondered what your actual resource usage is on your server? **This plugin is for you!**

 ## What's this plugin?
-AccurateReadings aims to provide accurate readings on resource usage by communicating with a Pterodactyl panel using the [Pterodactyl4J](https://github.com/stanjg/Ptero4J) wrapper made by mattmalec, and of course using the Pterodactyl panel API.
+AccurateReadings aims to provide accurate resource utilization statistics by communicating with a Pterodactyl panel using the [Pterodactyl4J](https://github.com/mattmalec/Pterodactyl4J) wrapper made by mattmalec, and of course using the Pterodactyl panel API.
 Furthermore, if PlaceholderAPI is present, the plugin will also register a few placeholders that you can use to display your resource usage statistics on any other plugin that supports PAPI placeholders: want to display RAM usage in your server's playerlist/tab using TitleManager?
 No problem!